 Members of the group have published several hundreds of technical journals and magazines, most of them are in the top IEEE journals of the field, with tens of thousands citations.

-According to Shanghai Ranking, Telecommunications Engineering at QMUL has been ranked as the second in U.K in 2021.
+According to Shanghai Ranking, Telecommunications Engineering at QMUL has been ranked within top three in the U.K over the past four years (2021, 2022, 2023 and 2024)consistently.